top of page

 Hladký, Vojtěch.
 “Francesco Patrizi on Early Greek Philosophy”.

 Martínez Cordone, Alberto.
-“Readressing Lucas Holstenius’ edition of Democrates’
+“Readdressing Lucas Holstenius’ edition of Democrates’ Gnomai (1638)”.

 16.30-17.00: coffee break